 Brandie works in partnership with educators, parents, and advocates to advance policies that will create opportunities for Minnesota families to choose the best educational models for their children.
 Originally from the South, she began her career as a Teach For America corps member in New Orleans.
 There, Brandie taught at a traditional district school, helped launch a charter school, and worked for the Louisiana Department of Education to turnaround under-performing schools in the New Orleans Recovery School District.
 She then managed policy for Educators 4 Excellence-Connecticut before moving to Minnesota, her husband’s home state, in 2016.
 In Minnesota, she found her home at EdAllies, where her inner organizer and passion for reimagining what is possible for students are both welcomed.
-When not at the Capitol or meeting with community and school leaders, Brandie can be found listening to podcasts and cuddling with her puppy, Liev.
+When not at the Capitol or meeting with community and school leaders, Brandie can be found listening to podcasts and cuddling with her puppy, Liev, and daughter, Yara.
 She graduated from the College of William and Mary with a bachelor’s degree in Public Policy and Business.

 What part of your job gets you out of bed in the morning?